CVLight: Decentralized Learning for Adaptive Traffic Signal Control with Connected Vehicles

-As to the training time, we train our models on one c5a.xlarge AWS EC2 instance with 16 vCPUs and 32 GB memory.
-The processors are the 2nd generation 3.3GHz AMD EPYC 7002 series.
-By directly training all CVLight (Asym) agents for 12,000 updates on the 5-5 road network, the training time is 170 minutes; by using the pre-train technique, the total training time is 135 minutes, which is composed of 37 minutes in pre-training and 98 minutes in the training on the 5-5 road network for 6000 updates.}
+We train our models on one c5a.xlarge AWS EC2 instance with 16 vCPUs and 32 GB memory.
+The processors are the 2nd generation 3.3GHz AMD EPYC 7002 series. \tcb{By using the pre-train technique, the model begins to converge at the 6000th iteration, which is a $50\%$ improvement compared to the total 12000 iterations.} }}